citp/privacy-policy-historical/s/sl/sle/sleepdisorderconnect.com.md

 We reserve the right to modify this privacy statement at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page.

-## A Note to Parents on our Privacy Policy Regarding Children
+## A Note to Parents on our Privacy Policy

-Alliance Health is very sensitive to privacy issues and we are proud of our longtime commitment to our customers.
+Alliance Health is very sensitive to privacy issues.
 We are especially careful in any communications with one of our most treasured customers—children and families.
 We do not collect personal information from children 12 and under.
 We do not associate cookie data with personal information about children.

 **Alliance Health Networks**
 9 Exchange Place, Suite #200